isomerpages/moe-nationaljc/_junior-high/Subjects Offered/Mother Tongue.md

 permalink: /junior-high/Subjects-Offered/Mother-tongue/
 description: ""
 third_nav_title: Subjects Offered
+variant: markdown
 ---
 ### Mother Tongue

-The Mother Tongue language department is guided by the MOE “O” level syllabus.
-We offer Express MTL and Higher MTL.
-In line with our integrated programme, we aim to create a vibrant learning environment which allows students to learn their respective mother tongue languages in a lively and joyful way.
-Students learn the 5 core skills namely speaking, writing, listening, reading and thinking skills through various platforms.
-JH1 students learn through song appreciation, JH2 movie appreciation, JH3’s 5 core skills are shaped through termly debate class competition and JH4 will discuss current affairs topics through live forum discussions.

-We believe that Mother language teaching and learning should stimulate the interest of every child and engage them meaningfully.
-The MTL lessons value authenticity as we believe language learning has to apply to daily life experiences.
-Students also learn their culture and application of language through various festive celebrations and the annual MTL fortnight that is organised by the department.
+The Mother Tongue Language (MTL) Department follows the MOE “O” Level syllabus and offers both Higher Mother Tongue Language (HMTL) and G3 Chinese Language.
+In line with our Integrated Programme, we are committed to creating a vibrant and engaging learning environment where students develop a genuine love for their mother tongue.

+Our curriculum emphasizes the development of five core language skills: speaking, writing, listening, reading, and thinking by integrating MOE’s emerging 21st century competencies.
+These are nurtured through a wide range of enriching experiences such as inquiry based learning projects, learning journeys, workshops, class debates and others.
+We believe that language learning should be authentic, relevant, and meaningful.
+Our lessons are designed to connect language to students' daily lives, fostering both functional use and cultural appreciation.
+Students deepen their understanding of their heritage through festive celebrations and the annual Mother Tongue Fortnight organized by the department.

+**HMTL Admission Criteria (for Junior High 1, from 2026 onwards):**
+Students must meet at least one of the following:

+1. MTL Achievement Level (AL) 1 or 2;
+2. HMTL grade of Distinction or Merit;
+3. MTL AL3 with a PSLE Overall Score of AL ≤ 8.